LRydin/Power-Grid-Frequency/Data/Independent-Measurements/Hungary/readme.md

 These recordings have been provided by [Prof. Dr. Hartman Bálint](www.vet.bme.hu) and have been recorded by the Hungarian TSO [MAVIR](https://www.mavir.hu/web/mavir-en).

-These are to simultaneous recordings.
+These are two simultaneous recordings.

 | Location | Country | Synchronous Area | resolution |  date range | number of days | direct link | size (mb) |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|